 If you are in the mood for a sweet and refreshing dessert, the Vietnamese Three Color Bean Dessert should be your perfect match.
 Like Halo-halo, this dessert is the combination of many layers of flavors: shaved ice, soft mung beans, sweet red beans, bouncy jelly pieces, and condensed coconut milk.

-Although this Vietnamese dessert is rather simple to prepare, a few steps may take you some time and patience, such as preparing the bean and pandan jelly layers.
+Although making this sweet treat from Vietnam is rather simple, a few steps may take you some time and patience, such as preparing the bean and pandan jelly layers.
 Your effort is worth it because you will get the dessert in three beautiful colors: yellow, red, and green.

 This interesting dessert encapsulates the delightful tastes of summer.
 This wonderfully layered, vibrantly colored dish is also known as Rainbow Dessert.
 The mixture of distinct textures, the refreshing and crunching ice with rich coconut milk make it hard to forget.